 Cellucor C4 Price

-You can pick up 30 servings for $30, which is the same price as popular competitors Optimum Nutrition’s Gold Standard Pre-Workout, Alpha GX7, and BSN’s N.O.-Xplode.
-It’s on the upper end of pre-workouts, which tend to range from $25 to $30 for 30 servings.
+You can pick up 30 servings for $30, which is the same price as popular competitors Optimum Nutrition’s Gold Standard Pre Workout, Alpha GX7, and BSN’s N.O.-Xplode.
+It’s a pretty average price for a pre workout, which normally cost between 80 cents and $1 per scoop.

 Cellucor C4 Taste